 Solomon Mok Tsz Him, 14, passion for music runs in the family.
 He takes after his father, who plays the violin and piano, while his brother plays the piano and cello.
 He chose the violin due to the pitch, which is sharp and energetic, and ease of transporting the instrument.

 Henry Yuen Lap Yan, 12, began playing the violin when he was five.
 He loves the sound of the violin and was inspired after watching a child play the instrument on television.

 The Deutsche Bank Scholarship is now open to application.

 - Hong Kong Permanent Residence

 - Play an Orchestral Instrument (Violin, Viola, Cello, Double Bass, Flute, Oboe, Clarinet, Bassoon, Horn, Trumpet, Trombone, Tuba and Percussion Instruments)

 Please download the application form here.

-Shortlisted candidates will be invited for an audition in April 2017.
-Result of the audition will be released upon having the consent of the Deutsche Bank.
-The selected candidates will then be eligible to receive musical training at MYO from July 1, 2017 to June 30, 2018 and attend 2017 U.K. Music Learning Tour for free under the Deutsche Bank Scholarship.
-The scholarship recipients will also perform as either soloists or in ensemble format with Adrian Anantawan on October 2, 2017 at Concert Hall, Hong Kong Cultural Centre.
+Shortlisted candidates will be invited for an audition in April 2018.
+The result of the audition will be released upon having the consent of the Deutsche Bank.
+The selected candidates will then be eligible to receive musical training at MYO from July 1, 2018, to June 30, 2019, and attend 2018 Boston Music Learning Tour for free under the Deutsche Bank Scholarship.
+The scholarship recipients will also have a center staged performance as either soloist or in ensemble format at the Hong Kong Cultural Centre Concert Hall.